Ithiel de Sola Pool: Work

 Ithiel de Sola Pool's early work as a graduate assistant and later collaborator with Harold Lasswell was quantitative methods of "content analysis," a method for the emerging era of mass communications in world politics (democratic, totalitarian, and revolutionary).
 Early quantitative methods were crude and expensive and used frequency counts (e.g., symbols of democracy).
 The pioneers of content analysis set aside most of their research programs to await reduced costs and new technologies (now emerging in the 21st century).
 Most had personal experience with psychoanalysis and shared views of early critics of content analysis that counting the frequencies of words was simplistic.
 Their vision was to develop capacities for empathy and build the study of communication flows as the equivalent investment for the wider social science understanding of the world that national income statistics achieved for the early growth of macroeconomics.
-[Google's GDELT project, with contributions from Pool's tradition and MIT Political Science graduates, brings new and extraordinary capabilities to evaluate this strategic idea for the social sciences.]
+(The GDELT Project, with contributions from Pool's tradition and MIT Political Science graduates, has provided new data for evaluating this strategic idea for the social sciences.)

 Pool's most original theoretical contribution probably was the mathematical analysis of contact networks, public opinion, and influence that became known publicly as the small world hypothesis and as the Six Degrees of Separation.

 Pool became a leading authority on the social and political effects of communications.
 He served as senior editor of The Communications Handbook (1973), which included his highly regarded chapter "Public Opinion."
 In 1983, Pool pioneered "retrospective technology assessment" to study forecasting methods for the impact of innovations in communication technology with publications such as "Forecasting the Telephone" and "Communication Flows."
-His Technologies of Freedom framed policy discussions in the early decades of the digital revolution.
+His book Technologies of Freedom framed policy discussions in the early decades of the digital revolution.

 Pool's 1983 publication "Tracking the Flow of Information" made a series of predictions that came to accurately describe aspects of 21st-century digital communication: growing quickly and increasingly electronic, with people experiencing information overload and fragmented streams of information.
 This work and collaboration with Roger Hurwitz and Hirshue Inose (to organize an early census of communication flows in Japan and the US) were among the pioneering studies of the growth of the global information society.